carloct/filerun.js/README.md

 - It uploads also empty files.
 (Yes, it's useful in many cases.)
 - You get to decide how large is a file that needs to be uploaded in chunks; smaller files being uploaded in one go.
 - You get to decide how many files should be uploaded simulatenously.
 My tests show that is not useful to upload more than a couple at a time.
 - The entire queue can be paused, or only certain files can be paused, skipped or removed from the queue.
+Additional files can be added to the queue, even while uploads are in progress.
 This allows FTP-client-like queue management.

 ## Demo